 Available in VPC

 You can view the list of worker nodes in a cluster and manage each worker node.
-In case a graceful termination is required, the kubectl command can be used to safely evict pods from a worker node.
+If a graceful termination is needed, you can use the kubectl command to safely evict pods from a worker node.

-• A normal node's status is shown as Ready.
-For nodes with malfunctioning Kubelet or nodes that don't function properly for other reasons, the node status is shown as Not Ready.
+- The status of a normal node is shown as Ready.
+The status of nodes with malfunctioning Kubelet or nodes that don't function properly for other reasons is shown as Not Ready.

-• This list can also be checked by clicking Services > Containers > Ncloud Kubernetes Service > Nodes on console.
+> Services > Containers > Ncloud Kubernetes Service > Nodes.

 View worker node details

-To view the details for each worker node in a cluster, click the name of the node you want to see from the worker node list.
+To view the details for each worker node in a cluster, click the name of the node you want to see from the list of worker nodes.

 Worker node maintenance through Kubectl

-If an intervention is required for stable service operation, then you can use Kubectl to safely evict pods from a worker node and end the containers within the pod through graceful termination.
+If an intervention is needed for stable service operation, use Kubectl to safely evict pods from a worker node, and then end the containers within the pod through graceful termination.

 Check worker node status